arpitp1234/Project1/README.md

 # Project1
 Text Formatter Web App

-It format the Inputed text on upper case,lower case  and also has functionality of copying the text.
+This web app format the Inputed text into  upper case,lower case  and also has functionality of copying the text.